Gasman2014/KC2PK/.github/README.md

 The script has been developed on macOS and runs on Python3.
 It should run on Unix type systems but might be more of a problem on Windows.
 There is a config.ini file which will need to be set up with appropriate entries for where the PK database is and a username and password.
 There are a number of Python dependencies - all of which should be installed easily with pip.
 The most important is mySQLconnector. (https://dev.mysql.com/doc/connector-python/en/connector-python-installation.html) If your PartKeepr database is not on mySQL you may need to adjust the configuration and the connector - I have no experience or knowledge of alternatives.

 I have recently updated this tool with a number of enhancements.
 The main improvement is to set this out as a columnanr layout allowing one to sum prices for each provider.
 The cheapest price is automatically selected for each row but an alternative can be selected, which will then highlight the cell in orange.
 The whole row can be exluded form the BOM if you wish by ticking the 'exclude' box.
 The css output is rather less garish than before.
 I have added a few graphs which may be of value to some and add a bit of colour ;)

+To Do

+1. Mechanism to regenerate an output BOM sheet with the details of the actual selected components and pricing.
+2. Mechanism to submit the selected components from each supplier as a 'Quick Order'.
+This mechanism is different for each supplier.
+Some allow a simple clipboard pase, others will require a CSV upload.